-Answering the following questions will allow you to make decisions based on the above tree.
+Answering the following questions allows you to decide based on the above tree.

-- Would modernization of the application platform during migration prove to be a wise investment of time, energy, and budget?
-PaaS technologies such as Azure App Service or Azure Functions can increase deployment flexibility and reduce the complexity of managing virtual machines to host applications.
-Applications may require refactoring before they can take advantage of these cloud-native capabilities, potentially adding significant time and cost to a migration effort.
-If your application can migrate to PaaS technologies with a minimum of modifications, it's likely a good candidate for modernization.
-If extensive refactoring would be required, a migration using IaaS-based virtual machines may be a better choice.
+Would modernization of the application platform during migration be a wise investment of time, energy, and budget?
+Utilizing PaaS technologies like Azure App Service or Azure Functions can enhance deployment flexibility and simplify the management of application hosting on virtual machines.
+However, migrating applications to use these cloud-native capabilities might involve refactoring, which can substantially increase the time and cost of the migration process.
+If your application can transition to PaaS technologies with minimal modifications, it's likely suitable for modernization.
+Conversely, if extensive refactoring is required, opting for a migration using IaaS-based virtual machines might be a more favorable choice.

-- Would modernization of the data platform during migration prove to be a wise investment of time, energy, and budget?
-As with application migration, Azure PaaS managed storage options, such as Azure SQL Database, Azure Cosmos DB, and Azure Storage, offer significant management and flexibility benefits, but migrating to these services may require refactoring of existing data and the applications that use that data.
+Would modernization of the data platform during migration be a wise investment of time, energy, and budget?
+As with application migration, Azure PaaS managed storage options, such as Azure SQL Database, Azure Cosmos DB, and Azure Storage, offer significant management and flexibility benefits, but migrating to these services might require refactoring of existing data and the applications that use that data.
 Data platforms typically require less refactoring than the application platform would.
 Therefore, it's common for the data platform to be modernized, even though the application platform remains the same.
 If your data can be migrated to a managed data service with minimal changes, it's a good candidate for modernization.
-Data that would require extensive time or cost to be refactored to use these PaaS services may be better migrated using IaaS-based virtual machines to better match existing hosting capabilities.
+Data requiring extensive time or cost to refactor to use these PaaS services might be better migrated using IaaS-based virtual machines to match existing hosting capabilities better.

-- Is your application currently running on dedicated virtual machines or sharing hosting with other applications?
-Application running on dedicated virtual machines may be more easily migrated to PaaS hosting options than applications running on shared servers.
+Is your existing application running on dedicated virtual machines or sharing hosting with other applications?
+Application running on dedicated virtual machines might be more easily migrated to PaaS hosting options than applications running on shared servers.

-- Will your data migration exceed your network bandwidth?
-Network capacity between your on-premises data sources and Azure can be a bottleneck on data migration.
-If the data you need to transfer faces bandwidth limitations that prevent efficient or timely migration, you may need to look into alternative or offline transfer mechanisms.
+Will your data migration exceed your network bandwidth?
+Network capacity between your on-premises data sources and Azure can be a bottleneck in data migration.
+If the data you need to transfer face bandwidth limitations that prevent efficient or timely migration, you might need to look into alternative or offline transfer mechanisms.
 The Cloud Adoption Framework's article on migration replication discusses how replication limits can affect migration efforts.
-As part of your migration assessment, consult your IT teams to verify your local and WAN bandwidth is capable of handling your migration requirements.
-Also see the migration scenario for handling storage requirements that exceed network capacity during a migration.
+As part of your migration assessment, consult your IT teams to verify that your local and WAN bandwidth can handle your migration requirements.
+Also, see the migration scenario for handling storage requirements that exceed network capacity during a migration.

-- Does your data have complex data storage requirements?
-Production applications usually require data storage that is highly available, offers always-on functionality and similar service uptime and continuity features.
-Azure PaaS-based managed database options, such as Azure SQL Database, Azure Database for MySQL, and Azure Cosmos DB all offer 99.99 percent uptime service-level agreements.
+Does your data have complex data storage requirements?
+Production applications usually require data storage that is highly available and offers always-on functionality and similar service uptime and continuity features.
+Azure PaaS-based managed database options, such as Azure SQL Database, Azure Database for MySQL, and Azure Cosmos DB, offer 99.99 percent uptime service-level agreements.
 Conversely, IaaS-based SQL Server on Azure VMs offers single-instance service-level agreements of 99.95 percent.
-If your data cannot be modernized to use PaaS storage options, guaranteeing higher IaaS uptime will involve more complex data storage scenarios such as running SQL Server Always On clusters and continuously syncing data between instances.
-This can involve significant hosting and maintenance costs, so balancing uptime requirements, modernization effort, and overall budgetary impact is important when considering your data migration options.
+If your data can't be modernized to use PaaS storage options, guaranteeing higher IaaS uptime involves more complex data storage scenarios such as running SQL Server Always On clusters and continuously syncing data between instances.
+This can involve significant hosting and maintenance costs, so balancing uptime requirements, modernization effort, and overall budgetary impact is essential when considering your data migration options.

 Innovation and migration